Engadin: Traditions

 Though no one knows how far back it dates, the traditional winter horse-drawn sleigh ride takes place every winter.
 Many of the sleighs once came from local families who have been living in the area over many generations.
 The fact that their carriages go as far back as they do, helps to identify the tradition as one that has possibly been around for centuries.

 The Schlittéda ("sleigh ride"; Schlittenfahrt) is composed of many sleighs, each carrying a young woman and a young man paired up by a lottery, and one sleigh carrying a musician or group of musicians to serenade the riders and the accompanying audience.

 Typical black and red Engadine dress is used by the townspeople and the horses are decorated with plumage and trimmings in addition to the bells.
 Throughout the day-long ride, stops, that have been planned ahead of time, are made where eating, dancing, and drinking occur.
 At the end of the night, the young woman's companion (who had been selected by lottery) is invited to her home for more celebratory dining.

 Local cuisine

 The Engadine cuisine has not lost its originality.
 This regional cuisine is characterized by the use of selected local spices which have the rare ability to infuse a dish with a certain Engadine taste.
 In general, the basic ingredients of the dishes are quite elementary, using potatoes and meat because the Engadine farmers of former times had a hard daily working life.
-Additionally, expensive ingredients weren't available to the mainly poor farmers.
+Additionally, expensive ingredients were not available to the mainly poor farmers.
 Because of the local way of preparation, dishes vary from kitchen to kitchen and village to village.

+One of the most well-known foods associated to this region is the Bündner Nusstorte, also known as Engadiner Nusstorte, which is a traditional sweet, caramelised nut-filled pastry (generally walnut).